by Steve Bourie Learn more about the author read more

 Massachusetts Governor Deval Patrick signed a bill in late 2011 that legalized casinos.
 The law allows three casinos, in three different geographic regions, plus one slot parlor.

-The first resort-casino license in Region B (Western Massachusetts) was awarded to MGM Springfield on June 13, 2014.
-The second resort-casino license for Region A (Eastern Massachusetts) was awarded on September 17, 2014 to Wynn MA.
-The final resort-casino license for Region C (Southeastern Massachusetts) is expected to be awarded by late summer, 2015.
-Late 2017 is the earliest any of the casino/resorts are expected to open.
+The first resort-casino license in Region B (Western Massachusetts) was awarded to MGM Resorts and their $1.3 billion casino, MGM Springfield, is expected to open in late 2018.
+The second license for Region A (Eastern Massachusetts) was awarded to Wynn Resorts and their $2 billion, Wynn Everett, is expected to open in mid-2019.
+The final license for Region C (Southeastern Massachusetts) had not yet been awarded as of late 2017.

 Additionally, the Mashpee Wampanoag Tribe is planning to build a destination resort casino near Taunton.
-That casino is expected to open by mid-2017.
+That facility, First Light Casino, was expected to open by late 2018.
+However, the project has been hampered by lawsuits which might stop it from being completed.

 NOTE: If you happen to win a jackpot of $600 or more in Massachusetts, the casino will withhold 5% and send it to the Massachusetts Department of Revenue.
 You may, however, be able to get some of that money refunded by filing a state income tax return.
 The $600 threshold also applies to any cash prizes won in casino drawings or tournaments, as well as the fair market value of non-cash prizes such as cars, houses, and trips.